ilyauts/TwitterPeruser/README.md

 6) Copy keys.template and call it keys.py.
 Replace bracketed values in that file with your secret Twitter keys

-7) Run application:
+7) Run example which uses the module:

-    python peruse.py [query in quotes] [number of tweets to be used]
+    python peruseDriver.py [query in quotes] [number of tweets to be used]